 Develop new skills in leadership, teamwork, and research

-During an initial 6-week shore component in Woods Hole, academic coursework will prepare students for their research voyage from Woods Hole to the Caribbean.
+During an initial 4-week shore component in Woods Hole, academic coursework will prepare students for their research voyage from California to Hawai'i.
 With full access to SEA faculty, guest lecturers, and the world-renowned Woods Hole Oceanographic Institution/Marine Biological Laboratory Library, students will design original research projects to be completed at sea.
 Maritime Studies coursework will complement this research by offering a wider historical and social perspective on the impact of humans on the world’s oceans, and on the experience of going to sea.
 Finally, Nautical Science coursework will introduce practical seamanship skills and the theoretical background necessary to for students safely operate a tall ship at sea.

-As full, working members of the scientific team and sailing crew aboard the SSV Corwith Cramer, students will then spend the next six weeks at sea managing shipboard operations, navigating by the stars, analyzing oceanographic samples, while making a blue-ocean passage in the North Atlantic Ocean.
+As full, working members of the scientific team and sailing crew aboard the SSV Robert C. Seamans, students will then spend the next seven weeks at sea managing shipboard operations, navigating by the stars, analyzing oceanographic samples, while making a blue-ocean passage in the North Pacific Ocean.
 Perhaps most importantly, students will learn to challenge themselves and will develop new skills in leadership, teamwork, and research.